karlyanelson/zoogcast/_posts/2018-02-21-rugrats-valentines.markdown

 ---
 Happy Valentine's month!
 For this *very special episode* we revisit the Rugrats.

-Join us for musings about boozy adult punch, jumping the shark and Karly’s trip to Antartica, and as a bonus just for our listeners hear some ASMR of us eating dinner.
+Join us for musings about boozy adult punch, jumping the shark and Karly’s trip to Antarctica, and as a bonus just for our listeners hear some ASMR of us eating dinner.